 Figure 1 Image shows the three main stages of organoid genesis: differentiation, cell sorting and spatially restricted lineage commitment.Organoids have three defining characteristics:

 Human iPSCs have been derived from patients with diseases such as cardiomyopathy and Parkinson's disease and cultivated into organoids.
 These disease model organoids provide the most relevant model systems for studying disease states and have potential to improve the efficiency of drug discovery.
 In addition to disease modeling, organoids are useful research tools in developmental biology, personalized medicine, organ replacement therapy and toxicology screening.

-As of 2019, scientists have produced many types of organoids including brain, pancreas, heart, lung, small intestine, liver, optic cup and cancer organoids.
+Scientists have produced many types of organoids including brain, pancreas, heart, lung, small intestine, liver, optic cup and cancer organoids.
 Figure 2 provides an overview of the steps involved in organoid genesis using a cerebral organoid as an example (see below).
 Visit our organoid protocols page for a more detailed look at this and other organoid protocols.